Analysis | Why Nancy Pelosi is being heralded as ‘masterful’

 None of this happens without significant legwork on Pelosi’s part.
 Those who have worked for her say that when she’s in a bind, one of her first steps is to call lawmakers to hear their concerns, to get them on the same page, to cut deals.
 It’s a slow, careful type of leadership that takes time, even though Congress is always running up on deadlines.

-“I don’t know if there are anymore leaders like that,” said the former Pelosi aide.
+“I don’t know if there are any more leaders like that,” a former Pelosi aide said.
 “It’s methodical.
-It’s about taking the time to listen, it’s having that conversation away [from the cameras] that no one knows is happening.”
+It’s about taking the time to listen; it’s having that conversation away [from the cameras] that no one knows is happening.”

-One recent example Green points to is The Squad, a loosely formed group of new, liberal lawmakers who came to power promising to take on the Democratic establishment.
+One recent example Green points to is “the Squad,” a loosely formed group of new liberal lawmakers who came to power promising to take on the Democratic establishment.
 Rep. Alexandria Ocasio-Cortez (D-N.Y.) got elected in 2018 and started pretty publicly going after Pelosi for not being progressive enough.
 Before she took office, she protested with environmental activists outside Pelosi’s office.
-Pelosi in turn gave Ocasio-Cortez shade in interviews.
-“This glass of water would win with a ‘D’ next to its name [could have won] in those districts,” she said of Ocasio-Cortez.
+Pelosi, in turn, had shade for Ocasio-Cortez in interviews.
+“This glass of water would win with a ‘D’ next to its name in those districts,” she said of Ocasio-Cortez.

 One day, the two met behind closed doors.
 They talked.
 We don’t know what was said.
 But after that, Ocasio-Cortez became much less combative toward the speaker, Green said.